-Lizzie has started a company helping organisations with their culture.
-Having had good and bad experiences she has taken it upon herself to do everything she can to get rid of toxic work culture.
+In this blog, #YesSheCan speak to Lizzie Benton who has started a company helping organisations with their culture.
+Having had good and bad experiences, she has taken it upon herself to do everything she can to get rid of toxic work culture.

 Tell us a bit about your career so far